 “There are hundreds, thousands, of variables we have no control over,” he said.
 “We are driving and all of a sudden there is black ice, for instance, or a boulder rolls down a mountain onto the road.”

-AVs are capable of limiting damage when a crash is unavoidable because they always know what is happening around them via sensors, cameras and other sources, and routinely make tens and even hundreds of decisions per second based on that information.
+When an accident is unavoidable, AVs can reduce damage because they always know what is going on around them thanks to sensors, cameras, and other sources, and they frequently make tens, if not hundreds, of decision every second based on that knowledge.

-Researchers didn’t attempt to factor in extremely complex ethical questions, such as whether an AV should put the safety of its own occupants first, or weigh the well-being of all people in a crash equally.
+Extremely difficult ethical issues, such as whether an AV should prioritize the safety of its own occupants or balance the interests of all accident victims equally, were not taken into consideration by researchers.

 But when carmakers and regulators eventually hammer out the ethical rules for self-driving vehicles, Khajepour said, the system framework is designed to integrate them.